loophp/nix-php-composer-builder/README.md

 foster user contributions.

 The idea is that each improvements that are made in this project will be merged to some extent in the upstream PR against `nixpkgs`.

-Once this builder will be merged in `nixpkgs`, there will be no reason to keep this repository alive and it will be archived.
+Once the PR will be merged in `nixpkgs`, there will be no reason to keep this repository alive and it will be archived.

 ## Usage

 ### Step 1

-Add the input of this flake to your own flake:
+Add a new input to your own flake:

 ```nix
 {